 - you do not owe SARS money from prior years

-- you are up to date with your return filings
+- you are up to date with all your past return filings

 - no inspection, verification or audit is required or has been initiated